Fees are initially set when registering an operator but can be changed at any point in time.

 Fee changes are generally initiated to stay competitive with other operators or to align with SSV market price fluctuations.

-To ensure fee updates are transparent and stakers have enough time to adjust accordingly (by depositing more balance or replacing that operator) the network utilizes an operator fee change cycle, that happens in 2 steps:
+To ensure fee updates are transparent and stakers have enough time to adjust accordingly (by depositing more balance or replacing that operator) the network utilizes a 2 step cycle for increasing operator fees:

 Operator fee update cycle

-- 1.Declaring a new fee - a broadcast to the network that the operator is changing their fee.
+- 1.Declaring a new fee - a broadcast to the network that the operator is increasing their fee.

-- 2.Executing the declared fee - finalizing the fee update process (only after this does the fee change take effect).
+- 2.Executing the declared fee - finalizing the fee increase process (only after this does the fee change take effect).

-Between each of these 2 steps is a waiting period - declaration period - a period (days) determined by the DAO, for which the operator must wait before executing the newly declared fee.
+Between each of these 2 steps is a waiting period (declaration period) - a period in days, determined by the DAO, for which the operator must wait before executing the newly declared fee.

 The fee execution is also followed by an execution period - if an operator fails to execute their declared fee in this period, it will expire and they must restart the process.